 If you don't see the repair icon, try removing both the battery and the micro SD card.
 Replace only the battery and turn the GoPro on, then try inserting the memory card while the camera is on.

 The GoPro SOS method is a simple way to repair GoPro files, but it's very limited.
 Once you run through the SOS, you can't run it again.
 And since there's no way to bring it up on the screen, you can only use it if the GoPro itself detects the corrupted file.

 The SOS method is also limited to correcting a missing index, when there are a few other issues that could potentially create problems.

 Method 2: Repair with software

-With Stellar, you simply open the application, select the file and click repair.
+With Stellar, you simply open the application, hit the light blue "Repair Video" in the center to continue, then select your corrupted GoPro file and click repair.
 The software will automatically analyze the file and start the repair process.
 If the file can be fixed, you'll see a preview of the results.
 From there, you can download the new, repaired file.

 Tips For Preventing Corrupt GoPro Files

 While many corrupt MP4 files can be repaired, prevention can save you some time and a few headaches.
 If you frequently encounter corrupt GoPro files, you'll want to try some of these tips.

 - Use a GoPro approved memory card.
 Not every memory card will work well with the GoPro, if the read and write speeds aren't fast enough, you could wind up with file errors.